togaritogarikun/TeXfiles/README.md

 - appenA.tex
 - reference.tex

-Please edit each file.
+Please edit each file, when you write your paper.
 When you make the cover,
-please edit main.tex.
+please edit \maketitle part in main.tex.
-(sorry, but this is not user friendly.
+(Sorry, but this is not user friendly.
 Modifications will be coming soon.)
-Each file can be outputed as pdf files for confirmation.
+Each file can be outputed as pdf files for confirmation, severally.

 Style files are required to complie main.tex:
 Furthermore, style files are required to complie main.tex: